charlieroberts/screamer/README.md

 - `*` Multiply.
 Multiplies two numbers/variables together.
 - `/` Divide.
 Divide two numbers / variables.
 - `%` Modules.
 Calculates the remainder of dividing two numbers.
+- `^` Exponent.
+Raises the left value to the right power.
 - *sin*: Calculate the sin of the arugment.
 Example: `sphere( .5 + sin(time) * .35 )`
 - *cos*: Calculate the cosine of the arguments.
 Example: `box | 3 + sin(time)`
 - *random*: Generates a random number from 0--1.
 Example: `sphere( .5 + random() * .5)`